 And if you thought they couldn’t be any more unconventional, wait until you hear about our main course.
 We shared the Australian Wagyu Beef Striploin ($38), which was tender and drooling in homemade mash and white pepper sauce, alongside the Burnt Butter Cauliflower Steak ($24).

 But my personal favourite was the hearty Sakura Chicken Herbal Poached Rice ($24), which came with delicious chicken, umani rice, puffed rice, egg floss, herb fritters, and herbal pork collagen broth was added from an oriental teapot before we dived into it.
 Additionally, we tasted the Truffle Carbonara ($30) which features wild mushrooms and yam abacus seeds mixed together in a creamy sauce.

 Another showstopper was the desserts.
 Sebastian stated the introduction of rare ice cream is probably his favourite on the menu because its a first in all his restaurants.
 We tried the Rainbow Bread Sandwich ($6) which consists of the familiar rainbow bread, but it comes toasted, with a choice of herbal peppermint or honey osmathus ice cream.
 While the 3 Faces Of Coconut ($22) is perfect for those who love the taste of coconut jelly, mixed with salted gula melaka sauce.

-Plus, there’s wines, whiskies, champagnes, coffees and more energetic beverages if you don’t fancy a cocktail.
+Plus, there’s wines, whiskies, champagnes, coffees and more energetic beverages if you don’t fancy a cocktail at Synthesis Bar.
 Did we forget to mention Happy Hour is between 4pm to 6pm daily?

 📍 3 Temasek Boulevard #01-643 Suntec City Tower 4, next to 7-11, 038983